logo logo

 Share:

 Digital learning is a growing industry that attracts people from all different backgrounds.
-Some teachers dream of leaving the classroom for a career in curriculum development or learning design.
+Some teachers dream of leaving the classroom for a career in curriculum development or corporate training and development.
 Professionals in other industries may see it as an opportunity to do meaningful work or achieve a more comfortable work-life balance.
-But breaking into digital learning can be daunting.
+But breaking into eLearning, online learning or instructional design can be daunting.

 So many job postings ask for years of experience and specialized degrees.
-You might feel like there’s an unbridgeable gap between where you are and a role in the digital learning industry.
+You might feel like there’s an unbridgeable gap between where you are and the role you want.
 In reality, that gap is probably narrower than you think.
-You don’t have to be caught in a loop of not getting a job because you need experience and not gaining experience because you need a job.
-Put these four strategies to work for you, and start working toward your dream job in digital learning.

 1. Find your Transferable Skills

 You probably have more experience than you think.
-Digital learning needs professionals in roles like content or curriculum creation, video and multimedia production, editing, and project coordination and management.
-If you’ve worked in roles like these outside the digital learning industry, a switch to digital learning might be fairly straightforward.
+The digital learning industry needs professionals in roles like content or curriculum creation, video and multimedia production, editing, and project coordination and management.
+If you’ve worked in roles like these, a switch to eLearning might be fairly straightforward.
 Even if you’re not coming from that kind of background, many of your skills will still transfer.

-Take a look at some job postings for the kinds of digital learning roles you’d like to qualify for.
-Note the skills and experiences they’re seeking then think about what you’ve done in your work up to now that proves your ability in these areas.
+Take a look at some job postings for the kinds of roles you’d like to qualify for.
+Note the skills and experiences they’re seeking, then think about what you’ve done in your work up to now that proves your ability in these areas.

-You’ll probably notice that many of the skills you’ve built in other areas also make you a valuable digital learning teammate.
-Soft skills are especially transferable.
-And many employers realize that these so-called soft skills are much more difficult to teach.
+Soft skills are especially transferable and many employers realize they are much more difficult to teach.
 You can be trained on a new computer system or QA process.
 Training someone in innovation or creativity is a lot harder.

-According to McKinsey, the top soft skills for 2021 include:
+According to McKinsey, the most in-demand soft skills for 2023 include:

 • Problem-solving